pineapple-cash/nitrogen/README.md

 ## How to Buy Nitrogen ($NITRO)
 Currently Nitrogen is trading on the following exchanges.
-This page is currently was last updated June 14th, 2021.
 * [PancakeSwap](https://pancakeswap.finance/)
 * More coming soon!